khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 All population data we have obtained is from the international genome sample resource website (IGSR) https://www.internationalgenome.org.

 ### Haplotype Data for Linkage Disequilibrium Calculations
+The haplotype data was also obtained from the IGSR website https://www.internationalgenome.org.

 ## License